operation-stratagy

 What Is an Operations Strategy?

-An operations strategy is defined as a set of principles or rules that guide your company’s decision-making in all the business choices you make.
+An operations strategy is a type of corporate strategy that can be defined as a set of principles or rules that guide your company’s operational decision-making in all the business choices you make.

-It’s an outline and a breakdown of how your business obtains the materials that go into your products and services, which suppliers and distributors you work with, what it takes to design and manufacture products, and what the product delivery process looks like.
+It’s an outline and a breakdown of how your business obtains the materials that go into your products and services, which suppliers and distributors you work with, what it takes to design and manufacture products, and what the product delivery process looks like in every operation to meet business objectives.

-It’s a business plan that your company can rely on time and again when new operations are afoot.
+It’s an overall business strategy that your company can rely on time and again when new operations are afoot.
+It is also a tool for analyzing the success of your current plan and then executing operations to maximize their effectiveness.

-The outcome doesn’t change, in that happy customers receive the products they ordered, but getting from Point A to Point B can be modified for efficiency and cost-effectiveness.
+The outcome remains the samehappy customers receive the products they ordered.
+With a customer-driven operational strategy, getting from Point A to Point B can be optimized for efficiency and cost-effectiveness.

 The Elements of an Operations Strategy